 Your products should look their absolute best in your images.
 It’s an unfortunate fact of life that clothing can become wrinkled, creased, and begin to look worn from storage and transport.
 Clothing samples face a particularly rough time of it, as they often cover a lot of miles and may not have been perfectly constructed to begin with.

-Preparing garments to be photographed is a crucial starting point for photographing apparel, yet many photographers skip this step and rely on Photoshop to fix wrinkles, stains, and other visible defects.
+Preparing garments to be photographed is a crucial starting point for photographing your products, yet many photographers skip this step and rely on Photoshop or free photo editing software to fix wrinkles, stains, and other visible defects.
 Don’t do that.
 Photoshop isn’t magic: it takes time and expertise to master advanced editing techniques, and excessive editing risks compromising image quality.

 Try to capture your garment in a state as close to perfect as possible and use Photoshop only to add final touches and color correction.

 Steaming will help your product look its best before photographing it.

 Thoroughly examine your product from top to bottom, inside and out.
 Are there any tags, stickers, and other types of identifying materials that need to be removed?
 Do so.
 Has the product become wrinkled or creased during storage?
 Iron or steam it.
 Repair damages and remove distractions; for example, use lint rollers or tape to remove dust and strings.

 With a few items, you can turn nearly any room with space into a photography studio.
 If you’re on a shoestring budget, you can get by with a camera, tripod, seamless white paper, duct tape, and natural light.
 If you have a little more to spend and want control over when and where you shoot, it’s worth investing in a few more pieces of equipment.

 Studio setup with camera, tripod, c-stand, seamless paper, mannequin, monolight kit.